infiniteopt/InfiniteOpt.jl/docs/src/tutorials/resolve.md

 julia> set_parameter_value(T0, T_opt);
 ```
 Lastly, we'll need to update the setpoint parameter function, which can also be done via [`set_parameter_value`](@ref).
-In this case, we'll create a new function with an updated offset value.
+In this case, we'll need to create a new function with an updated offset value.
 ```jldoctest quick
 julia> newTsp = (t) -> setpoint(t, tk);

 julia> set_parameter_value(Tsp, newTsp);
 ```
+!!! warning
+    The framework's efficiency is based on the idea that the problem structure remains the same between consecutive solves (AKA no new variables or constraints are added).
+If changing the structure or using APIs other than `warmstart_backend_start_values` or `set_parameter_value` for updating, then a new backend and solver instance must be made from scratch.

 Now we can solve our updated model!
 ```jldoctest quick
 julia> optimize!(model)